A Comprehensive Look Back at David Rose's (Simply the) Best Sweaters on Schitt's Creek

 In an interview shared on the show's official YouTube page, Dan further explained that he worked with costume designer Debra Hanson to hand-pick many of the outfits himself, including David's slew of sweaters designed by the likes of Rick Owens, Alexander McQueen, and Givenchy.
 Due to the show's tight budget, he resorted to mining eBay and consignment stores to score the pieces secondhand, often bartering down prices to be more affordable.
 "I knew if we were going to base this in reality, the clothes needed to be real designer clothes, they had to be expensive, and they had to look like a million dollars because that's all the family has when they move to this town is their clothes," Dan said.

-With Schitt's Creek currently airing its sixth and final season, we can't help but feel just a little bit
+With Schitt's Creek's sixth and final season having just wrapped, we can't help but feel just a little bit

-Alexis nostalgic, so we're taking a comprehensive look back at David's sweater collection from season one to the present.
+Alexis nostalgic, so we're taking a comprehensive look back at David's sweater collection from season one through six.
 We're still unsure where in the heck he manages to store all of these in his tiny Rosebud Motel room, but alas, let's not allow that to distract from sitting back and appreciating the King of Cozy Yet Chic-as-Hell Sweaters doing what he does best.